-Friends, we hope this finds you well.
+Friends, we hope this finds you and your loved ones well.

-We are urgently requesting your help to meet the call from our grassroots base to quickly move mutual aid funding into the hands of our community-based Indigenous peoples from the U.S. and Canada (Central and South America on a case-by-case basis), who are experiencing loss of income, lay-off, and financial hardship due to the COVID-19 pandemic.
+Today, we are urgently requesting your help to meet the call from our grassroots base to quickly move mutual aid funding into the hands of our community-based Indigenous peoples from the U.S. and Canada (Central and South America on a case-by-case basis), who are experiencing loss of income, lay-off, and financial hardship due to the COVID-19 pandemic.

 IEN is taking action to simultaneously respond to the emergency needs of our relatives for life-saving resources and to amplify the power of our peoples’ homegrown Indigeneity to help push forward a just recovery to a more equitable and sustainable future for our Indigenous communities and Nations.
 We are doing this in deep solidarity with movements of other oppressed brothers and sisters, and in defense of our Mother Earth and Father Sky upon which all life depends.